Once your cat gets pregnant after a successful mating, she will show some obvious physical and behavioral signs.

-But sometimes, it’s difficult to know if the heat cycle is stopped.
-It’s challenging to detect bloodstains and know if heat cycles occur in your cat.
+But sometimes, it’s difficult to know if the heat cycle has already stopped.

 So, let’s understand some vital signs which show successful mating among cats.

-Even your vet might not be able to tell for sure if your cat is pregnant until the day of 26 to 35 from the time she gets pregnant.
+Even your vet might be unable to tell if your cat is pregnant until the 26th or the 35th day from when she gets pregnant.

 2. Motherly Behaviour